ISE-FIZKarlsruhe/nfdi4culture-ontology/README.md

 # NFDI4Culture Ontology

-This is version 1.2 of the NFDI4Culture Ontology.
+This is the *development* version of the NFDI4Culture Ontology.

+The latest stable version is [v1.2](https://github.com/ISE-FIZKarlsruhe/nfdico-ontology/tree/v1.2)

+For version 1.2 see the [release  v1.2](https://github.com/ISE-FIZKarlsruhe/nfdico-ontology/tree/v1.2)

 For version 1.1 see the [release  v1.1](https://github.com/ISE-FIZKarlsruhe/nfdico-ontology/tree/v1.1)